Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Examples

 Any ordinary differential equation $z' = F(x, y, y', y'', z)$, where $y$ and $z$ are regarded as functions of $x$ can be encoded on the jet space $J^{2, 0}_{xypqz} \cong \bbR^5 \supseteq \dom F$ (where $p$ and $q$ are jet coordinates respectively corresponding to $y'$ and $y''$) as the $2$-plane distribution

-Checking shows that this is a $(2, 3, 5)$-distribution iff $\smash{\partial_q^2 F}$ vanishes nowhere, so any such smooth function $F(x, y, p, q, z)$ specifies such a distribution.
+Checking shows that this is a $(2, 3, 5)$-distribution if and only if $\smash{\partial_q^2 F}$ vanishes nowhere, so any such smooth function $F(x, y, p, q, z)$ specifies such a distribution.
 In fact, \cite[\S76]{Goursat} shows that every $(2, 3, 5)$-distribution is locally equivalent at each point of the underlying manifold to $D_F$ for some function $F$.

-Nurowski has practical (albeit complicated) formula \cite[(54)]{NurowskiDifferential} that gives for general $F$ (such that $\partial_q^2 F$ vanishes nowhere) an explicit coordinate expression for a representative of the conformal structure induced by $D_F$ that is polynomial in the $4$-jet of $F$.
+Nurowski has a practical (albeit complicated) formula \cite[(54)]{NurowskiDifferential} that gives for general $F$ (such that $\partial_q^2 F$ vanishes nowhere) an explicit coordinate expression for a representative of the conformal structure induced by $D_F$; it is polynomial in the $4$-jet of $F$.